-For over 10 years, DWT has invested in the pipeline of and career opportunities for diverse law students.
-DWT's 1L Diversity Scholarship Program has awarded 30 scholarships to diverse law students.
-The scholarship is open to diverse first-year law students who have a record of academic achievement and who are committed to civic involvement that promotes diversity.
+For over a decade, DWT has sought to improve the pipeline of diverse law students and provide increased career opportunities.
+Our annual 1L Diversity Scholarship Program is open to diverse first-year law students who have a record of academic achievement and who are committed to civic involvement that promotes diversity.
 Recipients are awarded a paid summer position in either our Portland and Seattle offices, plus $7,500 for second-year tuition and expenses.
-In 2012, Girmay Zahilay, a student at University of Pennsylvania Law School, was one of two recipients of the scholarship and spent his summer working in our Seattle office.
-Girmay’s associate experience at DWT included the chance to spend a day at Microsoft’s Redmond campus and hear a panel of in-house Microsoft lawyers discuss their work.
-The annual event, which is open to summer associates from Microsoft’s Premier Preferred Provider firms, is intended to build the pipeline of young lawyers—especially diverse lawyers—interested in intellectual property.
+In 2015, the firm expanded the program by adding a scholarship recipient in our New York City office.

 The Thurgood Marshall Summer Law Internship Program

 During the summer of 2014, DWT’s New York office again welcomed an intern from The Thurgood Marshall Summer Law Internship Program, which places high-achieving inner-city high school students with legal employers for the summer.
 The intern has the opportunity to observe lawyers in a law firm setting and was able to attend depositions and accompany lawyers to court.